Rupert Hine: Career

-Tina Turner, Stevie Nicks, Wilson-Phillips and Dusty Springfield are among the artists who have recorded Hine's songs.
-Hine has also directed many videos for the artists he has produced..He was an early adopter of electronic music production techniques, and Hine was a founding member of Music Producers Guild, the International MIDI Association and a member of the National Academy of Recording Arts and Sciences in the US.
+Tina Turner, Stevie Nicks, Wilson Phillips and Dusty Springfield are among the artists who have recorded Hine's songs.
+Hine has also directed videos for the artists he has produced.
+He was an early adopter of electronic music production techniques, and Hine was a founding member of Music Producers Guild, the International MIDI Association and a member of the National Academy of Recording Arts and Sciences in the US.
 He has sat on the boards of committees for BASCA and the Ivors Academy.

-Hine suffered from a number of medical problems, including renal cancer and arrhythmia.
+Hine had quadruple bypass surgery in 2010 and was diagnosed with renal cancer the following year.
 He died at his home in Wiltshire on 4 June 2020 at the age of 72.
 He is survived by his wife Fay and his son Kingsley from a previous marriage.

+At a London reception on September 20, 2023, Rupert was posthumously honoured by Ivors Academy with an award recognising 'exceptional people across the music industry who create positive change and champion music creators'.
+The inaugural Ivors Honour, also presented to Carla Marie Williams, Crispin Hunt and Kevin Brennan MP, replaces BASCA's Gold Badge Awards, last presented in 2019.